 1897: According to the 1975 book "Descendants of Samuel Diehl", the Marietta Ritchey who married Samuel Whysong died on March 17, 1897, Samuel Whysong was born on January 28, 1822 (sic) and died on November 8, 1898, and Samuel and Marrietta were the parents of Rebecca Whysong who married a Clingerman, Andora "Annie" Whysong who married Lewis Napoleon Long, and George Whysong who married Annie Imler.

 1898: Samuel Whysong was born on January 28, 1832 and died on November 8, 1898 at age 66.
-He is buried at the Mount Zion Cemetery.
-His first wife, Mary Etta (Ritchey) is also buried at the Mount Zion Cemetery.
-The 1983 booklet "Gunsmiths and Gunmakers of Bedford and Somerset Counties Pennsylvania 1770-1900" indicates that Samuel Wysong/Whysong is buried in Union Township, at Pavia.
-In addition to Samuel Whysong, several other veterans of the 55th Pennsylvania Infantry are also buried in the Mount Zion Cemetery near Pavia, including Frederick Claycomb, Francis T. Crist, John Dibert, Malachia Mock, Tobias Mock, Henry Wentz, and John Whysong.
+He is buried at the Mount Zion Cemetery, near Pavia.
+His first wife, Mary Etta (Ritchey) is also buried there.
+In addition to Samuel Whysong, several other veterans of the 55th Pennsylvania Infantry are also buried in the Mount Zion Cemetery, including Frederick Claycomb, Francis T. Crist, John Dibert, Malachia Mock, Tobias Mock, Henry Wentz, and John Whysong.

 1898: The funeral card of Samuel Whysong follows: